-Adding a Select Options Component to a campaign tool is the gateway to creating a dropdown list for supporters to contribute additional information to your campaign:
+Adding a Select Options Component to an action is the gateway to creating a dropdown list for supporters to contribute additional information to your campaign:

-Here's how to add a dropdown menu to your campaign tool:
+Here's how to add a dropdown menu to your action:

-Step 1: Begin by following the steps to Create a New Component for an individual campaign tool or template.
+1. Begin by following the steps to Create a New Component for an individual action or template.

 When selecting a new component Type, choose Select Options.
 Name your new component according to how you want your options to be labeled.
 For example, the component name might be “Do you want to volunteer?”